 After the Kitchen Nightmares episode makeover at Mangia Mangia, customers were mostly impressed by the new décor and improved fresh food.

 The reviews of the Italian restaurant were mainly positive as the owner following the advice of Chef Gordon and incorporated the changes which he suggested.

-However the Kitchen Nightmares makeover could not change the fortunes of Mangia Mangia and it closed in November 2014.
+However the Kitchen Nightmares makeover could not change the fortunes of Mangia Mangia and it would not last forever.

 Part of the reason that the restaurant failed is that Julie decided to revert some of Gordon’s new menu changes and go back to a menu that was a hybrid of the original dishes and Gordon’s suggestions.